hashkat/hashkat/docs/input.md

     language_weights: {English: 50, French: 25, French+English: 25}
 ```

 This sections outlines the regions in which you would like your agents to be located.
-You can have as many as you want, though it is important to remember that the number of regions must be equal or less than the value of
+You can have as many as you want, though it is important to remember that the number of regions must be EXACTLY equal to the value of
 N_BIN_REGIONS in config_static.h. *add_weight* corresponds to the probability that the agent added to the network is from that region, and is weighted with respect to those of the other inputted regions.
 The *ideology_weights* are the possible ideologies that an agent from that region can have, and are weighted with respect to one another.
 Similar to the *ideology_weights*, the *language_weights* are the possible languages that an agent from that region can speak,
 and are also weighted with respect to each other.

-**Note**: if you'd like to change the number of regions in the simulation, make sure te value is less than or equal to the value set to 'N_BIN_REGIONS' in the *config_static.h' file in *src*.
+**Note**: if you'd like to change the number of regions in the simulation, make sure the value is EXACTLY equal to the value set to 'N_BIN_REGIONS' in the *config_static.h' file in *src*.
 You can also change the value set to *N_BIN_REGIONS* and rebuild ***#k@*** by running *build.sh*.

 ### **preference classes**